expressjs/expressjs.com/en/guide/error-handling.md

 response to the client) the Express default error handler closes the connection and fails the request.

-So when you add a custom error handler, you will want to delegate to the default error handling mechanisms in Express, when the headers have already been sent to the client:
+So when you add a custom error handler, you must delegate to the default Express error handler, when the headers have already been sent to the client:

 ```js